-If our Class A common stock is made available for purchase on, and can be traded through, an ATS, we expect that both the Transfer Agent and any ATS we may use may have the capability to support trades in our Class A common stock and transfers of our Common Stock Tokens.
-However, the Common Stock Tokens may not be supported by all ATSs that may trade our Class A common stock.
-Holders of shares our Class A common stock may transfer such shares through the book-entry transfer facilities of the Transfer Agent even if there is no means by which to separately transfer the Common Stock Tokens.
-Any ATS on which shares of our Class A common stock are made available to trade may only provide limited liquidity for purchasers and sellers of our shares.
+Our Class A common stock will not be listed for trading on any stock exchange or through any other national market system ("NMS") trading platform.
+In order to maintain the system of Class A common stock represented by Common Stock Tokens, our Class A common stock will be issued and available for purchase through our Transfer Agent and may be traded exclusively on a specific trading system that is registered with the SEC as an alternative trading system ("ATS").
+Both the Transfer Agent and any ATS we may use have the capability to support trades in our Class A common stock and transfers of our Common Stock Tokens.
 Only subscribers who fulfill the Transfer Agent's and such ATS's requirements that enable the subscriber to create an account with the Transfer Agent and ATS may buy and sell our Class A common stock.
 In addition, because our Class A common stock is distinct from other securities that trade on an NMS, any ATS on which our Class A common stock may trade may experience limited trading volume due to a relatively small number of shares trading on the ATS.
-It is also likely that any ATS on which our shares are made available to trade will not have market makers, specialists or other institutions that stand ready to buy and sell our shares.
-Instead, it is likely that a seller will be able to sell shares only if there is a willing buyer interacting with the ATS at the same time the seller is, and only if that buyer wants to buy at the price and in the amount indicated by the seller.
-The same is true, in reverse, for a potential buyer.
-As a result, this novel trading system may have limited liquidity, resulting in a lower or higher price or greater volatility than would be the case with greater liquidity, and consequently our Class A common stock may be less liquid than traditional common stock that is not represented by Common Stock Tokens.
+As a result, this novel trading system may have limited liquidity, resulting in a lower or higher price or greater volatility than would be the case with greater liquidity.
+In addition, limited liquidity may result in you not being able to resell your Class A common stock on a timely basis or at all.

 Although our Class A common stock may be sold in peer-to-peer transactions and the Common Stock Tokens transferred in accordance with such sale, the availability of counterparties to such transactions is limited to other shareholders or other eligible purchasers who have submitted to the Transfer Agent's AML/KYC procedures and have been whitelisted by the Transfer Agent.
-In addition, a current shareholder who wishes to transfer Common Stock Tokens must know the blockchain account address and/or identity of an approved potential counter party in order to engage in peer-to-peer transactions; neither we nor our Transfer Agent will publish such information.
+In addition, a current shareholder who wishes to transfer Common Stock Tokens must know the Ethereum account address and/or identity of an approved potential counter party in order to engage in peer-to-peer transactions; neither we nor our Transfer Agent will publish such information.
 There may be relatively few investors to whom our Class A common stock and Common Stock Tokens can be transferred in a peer-to-peer transaction, and there may not be a mechanism to readily identify other holders interested in selling our Class A common stock or persons interested in purchasing our Class A common stock.
 Consequently, there may be limited to no liquidity in our Class A common stock.
 As a result, shareholders may not be able to sell their Class A common stock represented by Common Stock Tokens on a timely basis or at all.